Smoke Bombs for Car Photography: How to Get Epic Automotive Shots

 100%Product Guarantee

-Automotive photographers have discovered what the fashion and music video world has known for years: colored smoke bombs make everything look 10x cooler.
-A car surrounded by vibrant smoke doesn't just look fast - it looks like a movie poster.
+Automotive photographers have caught on to what the fashion and music-video world has known for years: colored smoke bombs make everything look 10x cooler.
+A car wrapped in vibrant smoke doesn't just look fast — it looks like a movie poster.
+This guide covers everything you need to use smoke bombs for car shoots: which smoke colors to pair with which paint, four proven setups (including the fake burnout), how many cans to bring, and the placement rules that keep the vehicle safe.

 Why Smoke and Cars Work So Well Together